pshort05/ClaudeHumanizer/README.md

 **⚠️ Optimized for Claude Sonnet 4.5 (Recommended) | Also supports: Gemini 2.5 Pro, GPT-5**

-A professional AI text humanization system using a specialized 10-phase assembly line to transform AI-generated content into natural, human-like writing while preserving meaning and voice.
+A professional AI text humanization system using a specialized 11-phase assembly line (with optional phases 6.1, 8.5, and 9.5) to transform AI-generated content into natural, human-like writing while preserving meaning and voice.

 ## Overview